How Much Is 80 Oz

 Q: How can I accurately measure 80 oz?

 A: Use a large-capacity measuring jug or container clearly marked with fluid ounce graduations.
-You can also use multiple smaller measuring cups or jugs to accumulate the desired volume.
+And you can also use multiple smaller measuring cups or jugs to accumulate the desired volume.
 Digital scales with a liquid measurement function also provide accurate measurements.

 Q: Can I convert 80 oz to metric units?